santese/server-restart/Readme.md

 Needed to automatically restart my unraid server if any kernal panics occurred.
 I was having issues with macvlan networking and wanted a way to auto restart it.

 This package requires Dell idrac to be setup to trigger the restart of the server.
-It waits for x minutes of packet loss before triggering the reboot.
+It waits for x minutes of packet loss then triggers a reboot via SSH.

 Example config.yaml: